chasekap/vibecheck/README.md

 ## Requirements:

-For search.py first run
-`pip install -r requirements.txt`

-For search.py first run `pip install -r requirements.txt`

-additionally, to get the required NLTK modules run `python -m nltk.downloader stopwords punkt averaged_perceptron_tagger`

 To be able to run the React project, you need to have `npm` installed (included with Node.js)

 cd into vibecheck/vibecheck

 Run `npm install`

-To set up the flask server, `cd src/api`
+To set up the flask server and virtual environment, `cd src/api`  and then ` python3 -m venv venv `

 For Mac:

-` python3 -m venv venv `

   ` source venv/bin/activate `

-  `pip install flask`

 For Windows:

- `python3 -m venv venv`

-  `source venv/Scripts/activate`
+  `source venv/Scripts/activate` (Git Bash) or '.\venv\Scripts\activate' (cmd)

-  `pip install flask`

-Don't forget to run `pip install requirements.txt` in src/api!
+While the venv is active, run `pip install -r requirements.txt` and to get the required NLTK modules run `python -m nltk.downloader stopwords punkt averaged_perceptron_tagger`

-You should also set the environmental variable FLASK_APP = search.py
+You should also set the environmental variable FLASK_APP = station.py 'export FLASK_APP=station.py' (in Bash)

 Run `yarn start` to start react localhost

+Then...
 Run `yarn start-api` to start flask localhost on Windows
 Run `yarn start-api-m` to start flask localhost on Mac